T2LIPthedeveloper/LinkedIn-Easy-Apply-Bot/README.md

 ### Uploads

 There is no limit to the number of files you can list in the uploads section.
-The program takes the titles from the input boxes and tries to match them with list in the config file.
+The program takes the titles from the input boxes and tries to match them with the list in the config file.

 ## Execute

-To execute the bot run the following in your terminal
+To execute the bot, run the following command in your terminal:
 ```
 python3 easyapplybot.py
 ```